PermutaTriangle/Tilings/README.rst

 The ``x`` in the printed above rule is used to denote Cartesian product.
-We do this to signify that there is a size-preserving bijection between the gridded permutations on the left hand side, to the set of 3-tuples coming from the Cartesian product on the right hand side, where the size of a tuple is the sum of the sizes of the parts.
-In particular, in order to count we can use the Cauchy product.
+We do this to signify that there is a size-preserving bijection between the gridded permutations on the left-hand side, to the set of 3-tuples coming from the Cartesian product on the right-hand side, where the size of a tuple is the sum of the sizes of the parts.
+In particular, it implies that the enumeration of the gridded permutations on the left-hand side can be computed by applying the Cauchy product to the enumerations of the three sets of gridded permutations on the right-hand side.

-To guarantee that these rules are always counted using the Cauchy product we must also ensure any two cells on the same row or column are also contained in the same factor, otherwise when counting the left hand side we have to consider the possible interleavings going on.
+To guarantee that these rules are always counted using the Cauchy product we must also ensure any two cells on the same row or column are also contained in the same factor, otherwise when counting the left-hand side we have to consider the possible interleavings going on.

 .. code:: python